-Update: The visitor center reopened on Wednesday, July 15.
-For the near future, the hours will be 10 am-2 pm weekdays.
+Update: The visitor center has reopened with temporary hours of 10 am-2 pm weekdays, closed weekends.
 All trails remain open daily sunrise to sunset.

 In many ways, the education building we opened in 2006 embodies all the components of our organization’s mission.
 To preserve Nebraska’s native tallgrass, the source of our area’s natural and cultural history, first we must help people understand its value.
 The educational building supports these activities, such as providing educational services, coordinating efforts with regional partners to advocate for prairie preservation, and planting the seeds of a community that cares about their prairie.